chrisrodz/resume/README.md

 resume
 ======

-An updated version of my resume
+An up to date version of my resume